tylersayvetz/2048/README.md

 # About

-This is a replica of the famous game 2048, written in TS using a React framework and a tiny express server.
+This is a replica of the famous game 2048, written in TS using a React framework and a tiny Express server.